juxt/yada/dev/resources/user-guide.md

 ### My first yada

 Let's illustrate yada in practice by writing some code.

 Let's imagine we have some state.
 A string.

-The string is this: "Hello World!".
+The string is simply: `Hello World!`.

 We want to move this state across the web somehow - say, between my web server and that {computer you're sitting at}{tablet you're holding}{phone you're holding}{watch you're reading from}.

 We start with our state